josephfriesen/joeserver-compose/README.md

 - Each ts service needs a `serve.json` configuration file, essentially to tell the ts sidecar service which container port to forward traffic to.
   - For each service, we have a subfolder in the `appdata/tailscale` folder that will contain the `serve.json` file and the Tailscale state.
 Set up a volume mapping to this directory on the server to the container folder `/config` in each tailscale sidecar service.
   - The `serve.json` files live here in the repo, for each service set up a hard symlink in `appdata/tailscale/{service}` subfolder to link to this file.

+#### Adding a new compose stack
+- Create `/{service}` subfolder, copy `docker-compose.yml.template`, `serve.json.template` to `/{service}/docker-compose.yml`, `/{service}/serve.json.template`.
+- Replace the placeholder values in `docker-compose.yml` and `serve.json`.
+Set the compose configuration as needed.
+- Make new subdirectory `/appdata/tailscale/{service}`.
+In subdirectory, `ln joeserver-compose/{service}/serve.json`.
+- In Unraid Compose Manager, add new compose stack with name `{service}`, stack directory `joeserver-compose/service`.
+In the stack that is created, confirm that the compose file there matches the contents of the `docker-compose.yml` file (no reason it shouldn't).
+- Click `Compose Up`, wait for it to spin up, check logs.
+Once `{service}-ts` has authenticated with Tailscale, check Tailscale admin console for service to be listed.
+Then hit the tailnet URL `https://{service}.squeaker-boga.ts.net`.
+If it's working, should take a few seconds to load while generating cert.